BettercareHealth/bettercare/nc/nc-4.md

 ### 4-36 When should solids be introduced?

-Normally breast milk or formula feeds will meet all the infant’s nutritional needs until 6 months of age.
+Normally breast milk or formula feeds will meet all the infant’s nutritional needs until 6&nbsp;months of age.
 Thereafter milk alone is not enough and solids are usually introduced.
 If possible, an infant should be exclusively breastfed for 6 months.
 Even if the mother can only breastfeed for a few weeks or months, this will be of benefit to both her and her infant.
 Introducing solids reduces the anti-infectious properties of breast milk.

 Some mothers continue to partially breastfeed up to 2 years.
 It is best to continue breastfeeding after solids have been introduced.
 This practice is particularly important in poor communities as breast milk provides the infant with a good source of protein.
 Weaning should be done over a few weeks by dropping one feed per week.
 In practice solids are often introduced early, especially with formula feeding.